-In a first step, we devised a method to isolate pores from the 3-D data volumes in binary 3-D images, to which we apply a process named Hough transform (derived from Radon transform).
+We devised a method to isolate pores from the 3-D data volumes in binary 3-D images, to which we apply a process named Hough transform (derived from Radon transform).
 This method, of which the generalization from 2-D to 3-D is quite recent, allows us to evaluate the presence of parallel lines going through the pores.
-The quantity of such lines and their parallelism furnish good indicators of the "coiling" manufacturing, that they allow to distinguish from the other "spiral patchwork" technique, in particular.
-These progresses are described in [18].
+The quantity of such lines and their parallelism furnish good indicators of the "coiling" manufacturing, that they allow to distinguish from the other "spiral patchwork" technique, in particular, [24].